Best office chair UK in 2023: top ergonomic home office chairs tested

 You can spend as little or as much as you want on an office chair, and the upper limit is quite intimidating.
 Shop with some of the biggest brands, like Herman Miller and Steelcase, and you can easily spend £1000/$1000 or more without even going for upgrades like leather upholstery and higher-grade adjustability.

-However, although Herman Miller and similar high-end chairs are, in our books, the best options for your back, not everyone can afford such an expensive buy.
-Not only that, finding the right office chair for you can be highly subjective.
-Some people don't like high backs, others are annoyed by arms, and your requirements will be completely different if you only plan to use your chair for an hour or two each day compared to 8+ hours at a time.
+Not only that, but finding the right office chair in the UK for you can be highly subjective.
+Some people don't like high backs, others are annoyed by arms, some want a chair that’ll look stylish when it’’s not being used, and your requirements are likely to be completely different if you only plan to use your chair for an hour or two each day compared to 8+ hours at a time.

-That means, for some people, a cheap and cheerful chair with some support might be worth it over one that'll cost a small fortune.
-Similarly, if you care about the style of your office space, there's no point going for a bulky one, no matter how much better it might be for your posture.
-With that in mind, we've included some of our favourite chairs in this list of the best office chairs 2019, but have been sure to add those for different budgets, different styles and different types of workers.
+For some people, a cheap and cheerful chair with minimal support can be a great option and be worth it over one that'll cost a small fortune.
+Similarly, if you care about the style of your office space, there's no point going for a bulky one.
+No matter how much better it might be for your posture you don’t want to wince every time you look at it because it’s a comfy monstrosity.

-If we haven't included your favourite office chair that you swear by, or the dreamy model you've had your eye on for ages, then tell us in comments below.
+If we haven't included your favourite office chair that you swear by, or the dreamy model you've had your eye on for ages, let us know in the comments below.